playree/goingtpl/README.md

 # goingtpl
 [Japanese here](https://github.com/playree/goingtpl/blob/master/README.JP.md)

-goingtpl is template parser that supports file inclusion.
+goingtpl is template parser that supports file include and extends.
 There is also a function to cache templates.

 ## Table of content